devangnp/devangnp.github.io/_posts/2022-01-01-MPLSoUDP-dynamic-tunnel.md

   - - [Networking, JUNOS]
 ---

-Scaling is a biggest concern in could provider in terms of tunnel interfaces.
+Scaling is a biggest concern in could providers in terms of tunnel interfaces.
 Network devices also have to deal with lots of tunnel interfaces and related states building, maintaining and programing on to different levels and adds more complexity in implementation and eventually debugging.

-Next-hop based dynamic tunnel infrastructure helps in overcoming the states and complexicty challanges.
-It can support multiple different encapsulation like GRE or UDP or IP as per deployment scenario requirement and provide greater scalibilty on networking devices.
+Next-hop based dynamic tunnel infrastructure helps in overcoming the states and complexity challenges.
+It can support multiple different encapsulation like GRE or UDP or IP as per deployment scenario requirement and provide greater scalability on networking devices.

 In this blog post we will explore the BGP Encapsulation extended community and UDP based dynamic tunnel setup and verification on Juniper/JUNOS devices.